conan-io/docs/tutorial/creating_packages/add_dependencies_to_packages.rst

       hello/1.0: __clang_minor__ 1
       hello/1.0: __apple_build_version__ 13160021

 Note that we passed the ``-s compiler.cppstd=gnu11`` argument to the :command:`conan create` command to override the C++ standard used in the default profile.
-You can pass the standard of your choice or leave the default one as long as it is higher than C++11.
+You can set the C++ standard of your choice or leave the default one as long as it is higher than C++11.

 Read more
 ---------